The Untamed (TV series): Episodes

-The series aired every Thursday and Friday (GMT +08:00) with two episodes each, and VIP members could have early access to two more.
-On the first day of its release, a total of six episodes were available to VIP members.
-On June 30, 2019, their official Weibo released a new schedule and shifted the release from Monday to Wednesday.
-The series ended on August 20, 2019 with the 50th episode.
-On July 29, 2019 during an official fanmeeting event, they announced that VIP members would be able to watch all the episodes on August 7.
+The series aired Thursdays and Fridays (GMT +08:00) with two episodes released.
+VIP members have early access to two additional episodes.
+On the first day of its release, six episodes were available to VIP members.
+On June 30, 2019, their official Weibo website published a new release schedule and shifted the release from Mondays to Wednesdays.
+The series concluded on August 20, 2019 totaling 50 episodes.
+During an official fanmeeting event on July 29, 2019, it was announced that VIP members would be able to watch all the episodes starting August 7.